broadinstitute/scripts_notebooks_fossa/README.md

 Before following the instructions, make sure:
 a) You have [git](https://git-scm.com/downloads) installed;

 b) You should have a repository to perform your analysis, and to be able to use scripts_notebooks_fossa as a submodule.
 Follow [these instructions](https://docs.github.com/en/get-started/quickstart/create-a-repo) to create your first repo.

 c) I recommend to use [GitHub Desktop](https://desktop.github.com/) to manage your repositories locally.
 See this [video](https://www.youtube.com/watch?reload=9&v=8w79Gkm-x-c&ab_channel=C%C3%B3digoLogo) for a tutorial.

-1. Create your [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository scripts_notebooks_fossa:
+1. Create your [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository `scripts_notebooks_fossa`:

     ![Alt text](images/fork.png)

-    - Result: The fork creates a copy of a this repository that's gonna look like:
+    - Result: The fork creates a copy of a this repository into your account that looks like:
     ```
     https://github.com/$YOUR_USERNAME/scripts_notebooks_fossa.git
     ```